Sanuroy027/Alcami-Landing-Page/README.md

 ## File Structure
 - `index.html` – The main HTML file for the landing page.
 - `styl.css` – The CSS file containing responsive styles.
-- `javascript.ls` – The js file containing some responsive funtion.
+- `javascript.js` – The Javascript file containing some responsive functions.

 ## How to Use
 1. Open `index.html` in a browser.